Up to date insight from our Turkey travel expert

 Rideshare is widely used.
 Uber pick up locations are conveniently located just outside the terminals.
 However, the new airport is way far outside the central part of the city where most visitors stay.
 Plan carefully.

-Your taxi driver probably does not speak English.
+Your taxi driver probably does not understand English.
 Have your hotel address or other destination written down and hand it to your driver as a note.
-Translation apps come in handy here as well as other travel apps like WhatsApp.

 A visitor might choose to ride the municipal bus line, İETT, to the nearby Metro station to transfer to a train to the city.
 The H2 line from the airport will take you to the Istanbul Metro M3 line in only a few minutes for about a dollar at current exchange rates.
 This two-step commute will take about 90 minutes.
 There are private bus lines that take you directly from the airport to the city center.
 Research this option.